Crazycolorz5/CS576ROP/README.md

 ## Capstone
 We will use Capstone as our x86_64 disassembler, to aid in the locating of gadgets.
 This can be installed with `pip install capstone`.
+Alternatively, a requirements file is provided, so one may execute:
+`pip install -r requirements.txt`.

 ### Input: one (or more) 64-bit ELF binaries.

 ### Outputs
 ## Useful gadgets

-## The raw ROP payload to be executed.
+## A script to create the raw ROP payload to be executed.

 We also intend on developing a tool for testing the output of our program.
 We will provide a bare-bones second-stage shellcode for the purpose of testing.

-### Payload tester: an additional simple tool that will create a dummy process, load the executable(s) that contain the gadgets, load the ROP payload and a fixed second-stage shellcode, and execute it.
+### Payload tester: an additional simple tool that will create a dummy process, load the executable(s) that contain the gadgets, load the ROP payload, and execute it.

 ### Design Notes

-We will have a module for extracting gadgets and categorize them based on function (uses control flow analysis).
+We will have a module for extracting as many gadgets as possible from a given binary.
-We will have a solver that assembles gadgets of various functions into arbitary behaviors.
+We will have a set of functions that searches gadgets for various behaviors that are useful building block.
-We will have a script that assembles a pre-defined bootloading shellcode from the former two.
+We will have a script that assembles a pre-defined execve shellcode from the former two.
-There will be a separate vulnerable program and code for the bootloading shellcode to be modifiable.
+There will be a separate vulnerable program and test shellcodes.

 ## Stretch Goals